nixilla/twitter-api-consumer/README.rst

 Doctrine ArrayCollection.

 The whole point of converter class is to externalize data conversion from one format to another and give you control over it.
-You can inject converters via DI in Symfony2 like this (this is just example):
+You can (and you should) inject converters via DI in Symfony2 like this (this is just an example):

 .. code:: yaml